filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 Preflight does not change on-chain balances.
 It checks that each message’s reservation coverage is consistent with `plan_T` and, if a message fails prevalidation (and therefore will not execute), it releases that message’s reservation immediately.

-For each explicit message `m` from sender `s` processed while `session_open` is true, preflight MUST compute `gas_cost(m)` (as defined above) using the same arithmetic and units as existing gas accounting, defined over unbounded integers.
-If an implementation cannot represent this value (for example due to numeric overflow), it MUST treat this as an implementation error, not as an alternative consensus outcome.
+For each explicit message `m` from sender `s` processed while `session_open` is true, preflight MUST:

+- compute `gas_cost(m)` (as defined above) using the same arithmetic and units as existing gas accounting, defined over unbounded integers; if an implementation cannot represent this value (for example due to numeric overflow), it MUST treat this as an implementation error, not as an alternative consensus outcome;
-Preflight MUST then check that `reserved[s] ≥ gas_cost(m)`.
-Violation of this condition indicates that the host has constructed an inconsistent `plan_T`; this MUST be treated as an implementation error.
+- check that `reserved[s] ≥ gas_cost(m)`; violation of this condition indicates that the host has constructed an inconsistent `plan_T`, and it MUST be treated as an implementation error;

-Preflight MUST NOT deduct `gas_cost(m)` from the sender’s on-chain balance.
+- NOT deduct `gas_cost(m)` from the sender’s on-chain balance; and

-If the message fails prevalidation (for example, due to bad syntax, invalid nonce, or other legacy preflight failures) and is classified as a prevalidation failure, then before returning, the engine MUST decrement `reserved[s] := reserved[s] − gas_cost(m)`.
-This decrement is well-defined because the invariant `reserved[s] ≥ gas_cost(m)` has been verified.
+- if the message fails prevalidation (for example due to bad syntax, invalid nonce, or other legacy preflight failures) and is classified as a prevalidation failure, release the message’s reserved amount by applying `reserved[s] := reserved[s] − gas_cost(m)`.

+The reservation-release decrement is well-defined because `reserved[s] ≥ gas_cost(m)` has been verified.
 The message’s gas accounting (including any miner penalty) remains as specified in the legacy rules.
-After this decrement, the engine MUST NOT make any additional changes to `reserved[]` for this message.
+The engine MUST release a message’s reservation at most once.

 If preflight succeeds and the message proceeds to execution, `reserved[s]` is left unchanged until settlement in `finish_message` (see below).